fmolnar-notredame/csb_powergrid/README.md

-# Data and code for *Asymmetry underlies stability in power grids*
+# Data and code for "Asymmetry underlies stability in power grids"

 This repository contains data and code for reproducing the results described in our upcoming article.